Otu-Data-ML-Projects/LegalLens/README.md

 ## 🤝 Contributing

-This is an academic project, but suggestions and improvements are welcome!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)